 While the IGBB Service Center can perform low-risk, fairly routine biomolecular tasks on a fee-per-service basis, some of your research goals may require (or would most readily be completed with) the help of professionals trained in advanced procedures and/or data analysis techniques.
 The IGBB research associates, most of whom have Ph.D. degrees and/or many years of practical experience, can be hired to conduct research tasks associated with their specialties.
 For example, let's say you need an expert in RNA isolation and RNAseq to help you complete a portion of a research project.
 You could train a student or postdoc to become proficient in these research tasks, but you may not have the experience, time, or money to train someone.
 Moreover, you may not have the instrumentation you need to do the research correctly.
 This is where the IGBB can help.
-Rather than training someone new, you can hire a highly skilled IGBB RA to perform the research for you.
+Rather than training someone new, you can hire a highly skilled IGBB scientist to perform the research for you.
 The savings in cost and time is tremendous!
 The process works like this:

 - The principal investigator (PIs) interested in determining whether

-consultant then contacts the PI to discuss project goals, feasibility, and
+- The Research Lead(s) sets up a meeting with the PI to discuss project goals, feasibility, and

 approaches.
 This consultation is free.